Posters 1-5

 SOME ASPECTS OF COMPULSORY FEEDING OF REPTILES

-1 Aquaterrarium of Odessa Zoo, Odessa, Ukraine
+I. V. Belyakov11 Aquaterrarium of Odessa Zoo, Odessa, Ukraine

 For maintenance and breeding of reptiles in artificial conditions, especially for bringing up hatchlings and supporting of vital functions of weakened individuals, the compulsory feeding is very important.
-In many cases, the compulsory feeding is necessary for preserving of animal’s life.
+In many cases, the compulsory feeding is necessary for preserving of animals life.
 This measure should be used in exhausted animals, during illness and the first period of recovery, when the animal does not begin to eat well without assistance; and also in the cases of giving up of independent feeding at young reptiles in the first months of their life.
 Since 1989, Odessa Zoo carries out investigations of optimum kinds of diet and diet combinations, and also of methods of feeding of various groups of reptiles.
 We investigate not only positive, but also negative consequences of compulsory feeding at reptiles, and the ways of their prevention.
 The compulsory feeding at Odessa Zoo brings good results in species such as: Monitor lizard (Varanus salvator), Tegu lizard (Tupinambis teguixin), Wood snake (Coluber jugularis), Wood snake (Coluber ravergieri), Banded chicken snake (Elaphe quatuorlineata), Aesculapian snake (Elaphe longissima), Elaphe schrencki, Grass snake (Rhabdophis tigrina), Vipera ursini, Common viper (Vipera berus), Vipera libetina, Cobra (Naja oxiana), Anaconda (Eunectes notaeus), Boa constrictor (Boa constrictor), Epicrates cenchris, Python (Python molurus), Reticulated python (Python reticulatus), Royal python (Python regius), Chinese alligator (Alligator sinensis), Cayman (Caiman crocodilus), American crocodile (Crocodylus acutus), Cuba crocodile (Crocodylus rhombifer).
 For compulsory feeding of big crocodiles we have designed and constructed a special device for fixation of an animal.
 The foodstuffs and their combinations, which are the best for compulsory feeding of reptiles include:

 - meat of a rat